-What is a database A database profile is a named set of parameters stored in the registry that profile? defines a connection to a particular database in the PowerBuilder development environment.
-Why use database Creating and using database profiles is the easiest way to manage your profiles? database connections in PowerBuilder because you can: Select a database profile to establish or change database connections.
-You • can easily connect to another database anytime during a PowerBuilder session.
-This is particularly useful if you often switch between different database connections.
-Edit a database profile to modify or supply additional connection ٠ parameters. ٠ Delete a database profile if you no longer need to access that data. • Import and export profiles.
+What is a database profile?

+A database profile is a named set of parameters stored in the registry that defines a connection to a particular database in the PowerBuilder development environment.

+Why use database profiles?

+Creating and using database profiles is the easiest way to manage your database connections in PowerBuilder because you can:

+- Select a database profile to establish or change database connections.
+You can easily connect to another database anytime during a PowerBuilder session.
+This is particularly useful if you often switch between different database connections. - Edit a database profile to modify or supply additional connection parameters. - Use the Preview tab page to test a connection and copy the connection syntax to your application code. - Delete a database profile if you no longer need to access that data. - Import and export profiles.